 It is important to establish the height of the buildings proposed and confirm changes in land levels.
+All applications must have details of the levels on a site with reference to a datum point and either FFL's or cross sections.
 Applications for new building on sites where levels will be altered or where there is a relationship with an adjoining site that needs to be assessed in terms of height will need to be accompanied by cross sections through the site.
 Plans should be of scale 1:100 and show cross sections through the proposed buildings across the whole site.
 All new buildings that are not extensions must have the finished floor levels shown on the plans.